snowplow/documentation/docs/getting-started-on-community-edition/quick-start/index.md

 Azure does not provide a default VPC or resource group, so we have added a helper module to create a working network we can deploy into.

-To use our out-of-the-box network, you will need to navigate to the `terraform/azure/base` directory in the `quickstart-examples` repository and update the input variables in `terraform.tfvars`.
+To use our out-of-the-box network, you will need to navigate to the `terraform/azure/base` directory in the code repository and update the input variables in `terraform.tfvars`.

 Once that’s done, you can use Terraform to create your base network.